 Kubernetes' larger resource footprint and steeper learning curve can be offset by some impressive integration: working with persistent storage volumes is straightforward.
 And robust deployment monitoring solutions are easily available.

 A Quick Look at the Kubernetes Cluster

 Here - based on content from my Pluralsight course, “Using Docker on AWS” - is how Kubernetes works.
 A cluster is made up of the networking, storage, and compute resources that your workloads will use.
-The cluster's physical or virtual computers - called nodes - serve as either masters or slaves.
-A master runs the services that manage all cluster operations.
-The master itself is managed through the kube-apiserver service which responds to instructions you send to it using the kubectl client software.
-The master also hosts:
+The cluster's physical or virtual computers - called nodes - serve as either primaries or replicas.
+A primary runs the services that manage all cluster operations.
+The primary itself is managed through the kube-apiserver service which responds to instructions you send to it using the kubectl client software.
+The primary also hosts:

 • A database of cluster configuration known as etcd

 • kube-controller-manager, that measures the current state of a cluster

 against its desired state